-When Is a Disneyland Birthday NOT a Disneyland Birthday?by Jim Korkis, staff writer
+When Is a Disneyland Birthday NOT a Disneyland Birthday?by Jim Korkis, contributing writer

 "A lot of people didn't believe in what we were doing… my brother had the worries of getting this money and fighting the bankers and things… but we ran out of money… a lot of people don't realize that we had some very serious problems here, keeping this going… getting it started… "But at this time, 10 years after opening, I want to join my brother in saying, 'Thanks to you people who have been here with us, and have been part of making this thing come across'… But I just want to leave you with this thought… that it's just been sort of a dress rehearsal, and we're just getting started.
 So if any of you start resting on your laurels, just forget it."—Walt Disney at the Tencennial Celebration at the Disneyland Hotel Magnolia Room, July 17, 1965